Hyundai i10: Facelift

-On September 23, 2010, Hyundai revealed a facelift for the i10 in India.
-From that day onwards, the car was available for pre-order and later for test drives.
+On September 23, 2010, Hyundai revealed a facelift for the i10 in India, making it available for pre-order and then for test drives.
 On October 17, 2010, the facelifted i10 officially debuted in the Indian market and became available for purchase.
 Although the facelift was introduced, production of the pre-facelift model did not cease until late October 2010 and continued to be sold in several regions until the end of the year.
 In other countries, the facelift was released after the end in 2010, mostly in 2011.

 Exterior

 Hyundai introduced a new front end design inspired by the 'Fluidic Sculpture' design language with new, less angled headlights.

 The rear tail lamps and bumper were redesigned with new reflectors.

 Interior

 The i10 has a two tone beige and light brown color in certain markets.
 The interior features chrome and silver accents and a new instrument cluster with a gear shift indicator display (on manual models) and a digital fuel indicator.